bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 ## Installing on Mac

-To install Stencil CLI and it's dependencies on Mac, open a terminal and run the following commands.
+To install Stencil CLI and its dependencies on Mac, open a terminal and run the following commands.
 Refer to [Stencil CLI README.MD](https://github.com/bigcommerce/stencil-cli) for latest `node` version supported.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">